 The game recaps the events of Chapter 23, and we pick up on the highway.
 Reno and Rude aren’t able to believe that Tseng shot the boss, and refuse to get on the truck with him as he rides with the bodies.
 The two are left behind, despite Tseng repeatedly nudging them to follow and so learn the truth of his deception.

 We went to Tatsusozou’s new home, Sumaru Castle, and discovered there was only a single room inside at ground level.
 There, two Wang Long statues literally spoke to us, finally giving us some insight into the term “Kotodama” (you’ll remember that the game started acting like we already knew what this was basically at the game’s 10% mark and never let up until right now at the 90% mark).
-It turns out Kotodama is just a kind of prayer in this fictional religion.
+It turns out Kotodama is just a kind of prayer, or possibly a mantra.
 The statues tasked us to use a series of teleporters, arranged like the Big Dipper, to learn a kotodama that would presumably unlock our way into the castle via an eighth teleporter.
 The Ursa Major rooms were all designed in a different fashion, but in a weird, last-minute sort of way that gave them either half-baked ideas (a maze with teleporters!
 Yes!
 Two whole teleporters!) or just plain short (one of them literally just has you walk up some stairs and then out).
 Probably the only notable thing that happened to us here was that I was walking back towards town to heal at one point, only to step on a teleporter by accident… where I discovered the gimmick was “you get the kotodama for free but the exit portal is lost.”
 And fuck you too, gods of coincidence!